LazyLoad for images

 • The LazyLoad feature uses this script: https://github.com/verlok/lazyload.

-• LazyLoad is applied on the template_redirect hook
+• LazyLoad is applied on the template_redirect hook.

 • The LazyLoad script is already minified and is loaded at the footer asynchronously.